The structure of 2-separations of infinite matroids: Localizations

 \subsection{The (CM) axiom for localizations}

-~The aim of this section is to prove Claim~\ref{CM} asserting that the set system $\C(\U)$ satisfies (CM), and consequently conclude our proof of Lemma~\ref{localmatroid1} asserting that $M_{\U}$ is a matroid.
-To that end, it will be convenient for us to have a description of the independent sets and, in particular, the bases of this intended matroid.
+The aim of this section is to prove Claim~\ref{CM} (stated below) asserting that the set system $\C(\U)$ satisfies axiom (CM), and consequently conclude our proof of Lemma~\ref{localmatroid1}, thus establishing that $M_{\U}$ is a matroid.
+To that end, it will be convenient to have a description of the independent sets and, in particular, the bases of this intended matroid.
 We consider this next.

 Let $\I(\U)$ be the set system consisting of all subsets of $E(\U)$ not containing a member of $\C(\U)$.
 The following describes $\I(\U)$.
 Given an independent set $I \in \I(M)$ it is not hard to show that the union of the set $I \cap R(\U)$ with the set $\{e_i : I \cap X_i \in \B(M|X_i)\}$ is a member of $\I(\U)$.
 In fact, all members of $\I(\U)$ are of this form.